odedsCoolScripts/vboxprov/README.md

 ./VBoxStartFromImage.sh ubuntu_14_1 "$ovh_file" 2223 ubuntu
 ./VBoxStartFromImage.sh ubuntu_14_2 "$ovh_file" 2224 ubuntu
 ```
 Note: This script should not be modified unless some there are crucial requirment to the change the VMs settings before it starts.
-See lines: 32-36.
+See lines: 32-36 (port fwd and host IP).

 #### Second script- install_app.sh
 This script receives the VM's ssh port and its user name when it's called by VBoxStartFromImage.sh.